APEX-Race-Tech/Main_website/eula_terms copy/RACE_Insight_Privacy_Policy_Final.md

 We track when you use the application:

-- app_launched - Recorded each time you open RACE Insight (includes: app version, provider name)
+- app_launched (also tracked as app_opened) - Recorded each time you open RACE Insight (includes: app version, provider name)
+- session_started - Recorded when a new user session begins

 What we do not collect: Your project data, file contents, or personal information.